Factors to Consider Before Using a Soybean Seed Treatment

 Additional Risks to Consider

-Repeatedly using products that have the same pesticide mode of action can lead to less sensitive or resistant insects and pathogens over time.
-Using integrated management strategies can help reduce the need for seed treatments, which reduces selection pressure on insects and pathogens.
+Repeated use of products with the same pesticide mode of action can lead to less sensitive or resistant insects and pathogens over time.
+Using integrated management strategies can decrease the need for seed treatments, which reduces selection pressure on insects and pathogens.
+Although it is easy to consider seed treatments as “insurance” for stand establishment, this practice may not be economically viable each year, and will increase the risk that pest populations will develop pesticide resistance.

 Table 1.
-Risk factors that influence the need for soybean seed treatments. | ||
+Risk factors that influence the need for soybean seed treatments.

 Parameter | Risk | Factors to Consider |